NRDeepak/Multi-Language-Subtitle-Generation-Python-Based-WebApp/README.md

 # 🎬 Multi-Language-Subtitle-Generation-Python-Based-WebApp

-Welcome to the **Subtitle-Generation-Python-Based-WebApp**!
+Welcome to the **Multi-Language-Subtitle-Generation-Python-Based-WebApp**!
 This Flask-based web application is designed to generate subtitles in multiple languages with an easy-to-use interface and comprehensive documentation.

 ![Screenshot 2025-01-30 140858](https://github.com/user-attachments/assets/4078bc98-8782-4747-b54a-64c8ae494b54)